Using Metrics and Traces to diagnose a memory leak

 From our dashboard, we can see that there seems to be anomalous behavior in the recommendation service – spiky CPU utilization, as well as long tail latency in our p95, 99, and 99.9 histograms.
 We can also see that there are intermittent spikes in the memory utilization of this service.

 Jaeger allows us to search for traces and display the end-to-end latency of an entire request with visibility into each individual part of the overall request.
 Perhaps we noticed an increase in tail latency on our frontend requests.
-Jaeger allows us to then search and filter our traces to include only those that include requests to recommendation service.
+Jaeger allows us to then search and filter our traces to include only those that include requests to the recommendation service.

 By sorting by latency, we’re able to quickly find specific traces that took a long time.
 Clicking on a trace in the right panel, we’re able to view the waterfall view.